 Day 12: Travel to Hakone

 In the morning, you’ll ride the famed Shinkansen bullet train at speeds of up to 180 mph towards Hakone.
 Once you arrive, get ready for a double dose of Mt.
 Fuji.
 Ride the cable car up to Mt.
 Komagatake for sweeping views of Mt.
 Fuji, Ohshima Island, Sagami Bay, and more.
 Then, cruise around Lake Ashi where you’ll see Mt.
 Fuji and all its volcanic glory from the water.
 This will be a great photo op.
 Genius idea: You can call it…Fuji Film!
 At night, enjoy a traditional Japanese dinner.

 - Take a cable car up, up, up to Mt.
 Komagatake, 1,327 meters above sea level.

-- Cruise around on the waters of Lake Ashi, also known as “lake of reeds.”
+- Ride a ferry around on the waters of Lake Ashi, also known as “lake of reeds.”